Postcard from Porto: 8 things to discover in Douro Valley

 Image: Quinta da Roêda.

 Set in Pinhão in the heart of the Douro Valley is Croft’s picturesque flagship vineyard estate, Quinta da Roêda.
-Whilst Croft is typically known for it’s sherry in the UK, they actually produce four types of port and extra-virgin olive oil.
+Whilst Croft is typically known for it’s sherry, they produce four types of port and extra-virgin olive oil.

-During harvest time, tread the grapes in the lagares or indulge in a tasting experience hiking up the incline of the vineyard, sampling the sweet grapes straight from the vine and even enjoying a Port picnic when weather permits.
+During harvest time, tread the grapes in the lagares or indulge in a tasting experience.
+Whilst this does involve hiking up the incline of the vineyard, you’ll sample sweet grapes straight from the vine.
+Or, if weather permits, enjoy a Port picnic!
 Experiences range from €12 to €35, depending on the vintage, type and number of ports sampled.
-More information can be found on their website, and tastings can be booked via email or by calling +351 220 109 830.
+Tastings can be booked via email or by calling +351 220 109 830.

 How to get to Porto